-Primarily, DBTR promotes live music in Durham City but on occasions we work with venues in Newcastle and Stockton on Tees.
-Events organised by DBTR are ethically ran, not-for-profit and are intended to benefit musicians and their audiences.
-All ticket and door sales are paid directly to the musicians.
+Primarily, DBTR promotes live music events in Durham City at Claypath Delicatessen but on occasions, we work with venues on Tyneside and on Teesside.
+Events organised by DBTR are not-for-profit and all ticket and door sales are paid directly to the musicians, minus any venue hire costs.
 We look on our events as a collaboration between DBTR, venue, musicians and audience.

 How does DBTR go about booking musicians?

-I go out to loads of live music events so I’m always on the look-out.
-I read the local and national music press, listen to BBC 6 Music (a lot) and do research on line.
-I get a lot of submissions which I always listen to.
+I go out to loads of live music events and I’m always on the lookout.
+I read the local and national music press, listen to BBC6 Music (a lot) and do research online.
+I get a lot of submissions, which I always listen to.
 However, it has to be something I’m into and a lot of care goes into my programming.
-I think the audience appreciate that and they know pretty much I try and promote good quality music even if some of the musicians I promote are relatively unknown.
-I’m quite eclectic in my taste so there is no hard and fast rule.
-Over the last few years I have featured everything from gypsy jazz to cutting-edge electronica to blues, folk and Americana
+I think the DBTR audience appreciates that, and they know pretty much that I try and promote good quality music even if some of the musicians I book are relatively unknown.
+I’m quite eclectic in my taste, so there is no hard and fast rule.
+Over the last few years, I’ve featured everything from gipsy-jazz to cutting-edge electronica to blues, folk and Americana.